 Before the screening, teachers make sure that there is a sound commentary.
 They also need to prepare the place in terms of lighting, ventilation, seating, screen position, LCD projector, and that the video is ready to play.
 (Rodgers, Wendy, 2018).

 After the screening, students need to answer questions (Hijazi, 2009) to assess the students' achievement and verify the achievement of the intended objectives.
-Sometimes students have to do related tasks after days of screening, such as writing reports, conducting experiments, conducting field visits, painting, or other activities (Ruud, Judith Kish, 2017).
+Sometimes students have to do related tasks after days of screening, such as writing reports, conducting experiments, conducting field visits, painting, or other activities (Ruud, 2017).

 The success of the educational film is based on several elements.
 A film will be successful if it provides the student with real life experiences, whether at school or at home.
 Students can see and hear by themselves, which gives them direct experiences.
-Films can contribute to the retraining of ecological perceptions when it overlaps with viewers’ personal affiliations and experiences.
-(Culloty, Eileen; Brereton, Pat, 2018).
+Films can contribute to the retraining of ecological perceptions when it overlaps with viewers’ personal affiliations and experiences (Culloty, Eileen; Brereton, Pat, 2018).

 The success of using instructional films depends primarily on how the teacher develops a plan or strategy to maximize the educational benefits.
 Lack of a structured planning usually turns the screening into some sort of entertainment.
 Thus, the screening in the classroom becomes a waste of time (Ajaj, 2014, http://cutt.us/JxBd).
-The screening should include technical aspects, (Southern, 2014), individuals, objectives, content, and interaction.
-(Odeh, 2016).
+The screening should include technical aspects, (Southern, 2014), individuals, objectives, content, and interaction (Odeh, 2016).

 Teachers should have a good level of understanding of the film and the ability to be conscious in the selection of the films.
 They should be able to watch and analyze the film content, cinematography, and technical aspects.
-They need to have the ability to manipulate language, technical resources, creativity, and the production of anime (Reia-Baptista & Burn et al.).
-In order to hold students' attention, educators need to reach them emotionally (Vaughan-Lee, 2015, http://cutt.us/JxBd).
+They need to have the ability to manipulate language, technical resources, creativity, and the production of anime (Reia-Baptista et al., year).
+In order to hold students' attention, educators need to reach them emotionally (Vaughan-Lee, 2015).
 The video format plays an important role in the success or failure of the film (Malage & Koppel, 2017).

 There are things to consider during the screening an educational film.
 What is seen and what is heard should be compatible.
 A variety of screening methods should be used to maintain excitement and attention, address learners directly, and promote answers through feedback and appraisal.
 Screening must not exceed 30 minutes in order to hold learners’ focus.
 The material must be divided into small parts of three 3-4 minutes (Rodgers, Wendy, 2018).